 A key finding is that self-compassion also acts as an antidote to self-criticism which can be a debilitating trait for leaders.
 In contrast to the voice of the inner critic, self-compassion motivates you to accept failure and set-backs and find other solutions, thereby increasing your chances of achieving your goals.

 Self-compassion is easier than you think but it takes practise to experience these benefits.
-Through the Innerspace Mindfulness program in mindful self-compassion you will learn evidence-based practices grounded in neuroscience with proven outcomes.
+In this 4 week Program you will learn evidence-based practices grounded in neuroscience with proven outcomes.
 You will learn how to:

-Practice self-compassion in daily life (which will rewire your brain to incline more naturally towards self-compassion when needed)
+Practice self-compassion in daily life (which will rewire your brain to default to self-compassion when needed)

 Understand the empirically-supported benefits of self-compassion